 You just need to look after your mental health and feel better during those difficult times.
 Don’t forget to be in touch with friends and family.
 It’s important to get around them even when the distance is still an obstacle.

-I keep daily conversation with my parents and brother’s family back in Brazil to support them in everything they need.
+I keep daily conversations with my parents and brother’s family back in Brazil to support them in everything they need.

 Keep Your Routine

-As I work from home since 2017 and my husband is a keyworker, I can say that our routine didn’t change that much when it come to workload.
+As I work from home since 2017 and my husband is a keyworker, I can say that our routine didn’t change that much when it comes to workload.

 It’s quite important to keep our normal routine.
 It makes things a bit easier to cope with the lockdown.
 Of course, that it’s not great when you know we can’t travel, go out with friends or visiting shops frequently.